gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 contrary to non-digital companies with oldschool enterprise IT departments and outsourced IT.

-These enterprises never considered "software" as a competitive advantage.
+Non-digital enterprises never considered "software" as a competitive advantage.
 But slowly even they understand that ["software eats the world"](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) and they want to do develop software in-house again.
 In such